BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Lee and Wu [@lee2017performance] directly tackle the problem of scheduling OpenCL applications to the most suitable accelerator device.
 They propose HeteroPDP -- a scalable performance degradation predictor -- to dynamically balance the execution time slowdown when co-locating multiple applications in the same heterogeneous system.
 The device selection decision is based on individual kernel metrics such as the degree of parallelism and divergence in an application and by the amount of data movement overhead between the host system and the selected accelerator.
-They conclude that designing a scheduler which considers the effect of memory interference between processes provides improvements in the final scheduler.
+They conclude that designing a scheduler which considers the effect of memory interference between processes provides improvements.
-A major focus is on final schedulers and orchestrating these workloads -- we believe the accuracy of our predictive framework [@johnston2018opencl] based on AIWC metrics is complimentary to this work and would only improve the accuracy of their scheduler, however this is left as future work.
+A major focus is on schedulers and orchestrating these workloads -- we believe the accuracy of our predictive framework [@johnston2018opencl] based on AIWC metrics is complimentary to this work and would only improve the accuracy of their scheduler.